 • BC seems to be dropping the ball on testing.
 Their reported numbers are proportionally much lower than Quebec and Ontario and the messaging is that we might finally be "flattening the curve".
 However, it could simply be that we are not testing enough and are way behind on reporting results.
-I finally got my result yesterday (negative) three weeks after getting tested!
+On a personal note, I finally got my result yesterday (negative): three weeks after getting tested!